Rosenorn-Solutions/PantmigNative/README.md

 - iOS simulator: `http://127.0.0.1:PORT`
 - Physical devices: use your machine’s LAN IP and ensure the ports are reachable

-Update `app/config.ts` accordingly when testing on different targets.
+Update env vars or `app/config.ts` accordingly when testing on different targets.

 ## API clients (OpenAPI)